-This simple email will get you a response most of the time.
+Most of the time, this short email will receive a response.
 If you don’t receive a response in a few days, follow up with another email to the venue.

 Persistence without being annoying is the key to making emails work.
 I’ll explain more on how to do this later in the article